allenhwkim/ngx-module-starter/README.md

-# Starter app build a package of Angular5+ libraries
+# Seed project to build Angular5+ modules

 Angular 5 library starter application to create Angular5+ package with multiple modules which makes to import modules from pakcages. e.g. `import {MyModuleOne, MyModuleTwo} from 'my-package';`